Hoyasumii/avengers-endgame/README.md

 [Rhodey is the only one who disappears while Nebula is left behind unable to move, then she riddled with pain on her head.
 She falls to the ground.]

 [Sanctuary II.
-2014 Nebula is being scanned in synch with h
+2014 Nebula is being scanned in synch with he